-When assessing and developing mitigation for the Proposed Action, which no longer includes a Sinking Exercise or other underwater detonations, the Navy considered reducing the number and size of explosives and limiting the locations and time of day of explosive training in the TMAA.
+When assessing and developing mitigation for the Proposed Action (which no longer includes a Sinking Exercise and does not include other types of underwater detonations), the Navy considered further limiting the number, size, locations, and time of day for in-air explosives detonated at or near the surface of the water.
 The Navy determined that it would be practical to implement certain restrictions on the use of explosives, as detailed in Section 5.3.3 (Explosive Stressors) and Section 5.4 (Geographic Mitigation to be Implemented).
 As discussed in Chapter 2 (Description of Proposed Action and Alternatives), Section 5.2.3 (Practicality of Implementation), Section 5.4 (Geographic Mitigation to be Implemented), and Appendix A (Navy Activities Descriptions), the locations and timing of the training activities that use explosives vary throughout the TMAA based on range scheduling, mission requirements, and standard operating procedures for safety and mission success.